News! John’s Background Switcher 5.6 has been released! Read all about it here!

 Download Now – It’s Free!

 Did I mention that JBS is completely free?
 Well it is!
 It will work on machines running Windows 10 and above (it will likely work on older versions but they’re out of support by now).
-It uses Microsoft.NET 4.5 and if that’s not already installed on your computer the setup wizard will download and install it for you.
+It uses Microsoft.NET 4.8 and if that’s not already installed on your computer the setup wizard will download and install it for you.
 If you have a version of JBS installed already just run the installer below and it’ll upgrade your settings for you – there’s no need to uninstall the current version first!

 Here are the full release notes for recent versions: